 - Cold weather supply kits

-Weather monitoring is done in rotation with the organizations involved in the response.
+Weather monitoring was done in rotation with the organizations involved in the response.

-Outreach is done by the City of Spruce Grove Protective Services and the Royal Canadian Mounted Police (RCMP).
+Outreach was done by the City of Spruce Grove Protective Services and the Royal Canadian Mounted Police (RCMP).

 The City of Spruce Grove will issue the alerts online at www.sprucegrove.org/WER.

 * click the icon to see more information.